Hong Kong Airlines Celebrates Inaugural Flight to Sydney

 Offering Travellers More Direct Flight Options to Australia

-HONG KONG, June 21, 2025 /PRNewswire/ -- Hong Kong Airlines' inaugural flight between Hong Kong and Sydney, Australia, departed yesterday, making it the second local airline to operate this route and providing greater travel options for business, leisure, and transit passengers.
+HONG KONG, June 24, 2025 /PRNewswire/ -- Hong Kong Airlines' inaugural flight between Hong Kong and Sydney, Australia, has departed, making it the second local airline to operate this route and providing greater travel options for business, leisure, and transit passengers.

 To mark this new milestone in its network expansion, Hong Kong Airlines held celebratory events at both Hong Kong International Airport (HKIA) and Sydney Airport (SYD).